benmvp/slides/2017/nodevember/why-react.md

 - When folks look at simple examples of "reactivity" in React, they find it to be too verbose
 - But with React trades conciseness for predictability
 - So you end up spending more time explicitly wiring things up together
-- Structure of your code can more or less stay the same as complexity grows
+- Buuuut... structure of your code can more or less stay the same as complexity grows
-- Certainly not the case with Backbone; things got crazy
+- Certainly not the case with Backbone; things got cray
 - But prepare yourself for the fact that it'll feel like you're writing "more code"

 =====